 Plum trees are a great option to add to your backyard orchard for both visual appeal and to have fresh fruit at your fingertips.
 If you love to can fresh fruit or use fruit in your baked goods, a blue damson plum tree is a wonderful option for you.

 Every plum tree that you see seems to offer something different.
-Newport plums offer stunning visual colors while not offering fruit that is commonly eaten by humans.
+Newport plums offer stunning visual colors while not offering fruit commonly eaten by humans.
 At the same time, Methley plums provide delicious rich plum flavor.
-Damson plums, also known as Prunus Institia, give you a little of both worlds.
+Damson plums, or Prunus Institia, give you a little of both worlds.
 They provide you with beautiful spring colors and provide you with a useable plum in your cooking recipes.

-No matter what variety of fruit tree you decide to add to your outdoor space, each will bring with it various health advantages as well as amazing colors and fruit.
+No matter what variety of fruit trees you decide to add to your outdoor space, each will bring with it various health advantages as well as unique colors and fruit.
 By arranging your backyard orchard in a way to have multiple fruit trees, you will have plenty of fresh fruit to choose from that is right out your back door.
-Fruit trees are a great choice for your backyard.

 We will break down the different ways you can use Damson plums as well as how to successfully add a blue Damson Plum tree to your backyard space.

 Looking to buy a Damson Plum Tree?
 Check availability.
 Here too.